microsoft/php-sdk-binary-tools/README.md

 - create `pgo/cases/myapp/phpsdk_pgo.json` with the necessary definitions
 - create `pgo/cases/myapp/nginx.partial.conf` with a partial NGINX template
 - create `pgo/cases/myapp/TrainingCaseHandler.php` with a class as defined in the [interface](lib/php/libsdk/SDK/Build/PGO/Interfaces/TrainingCase.php)

+After a training case is implemented and put under `pgo/cases`, the work environment needs to be reinitialized.
+The tool puts all the training data and necessary applications under `pgo/work`.
+Rename or remove that directory and rerun `phpsdk_pgo --init`.

 To skip a training case, add a file named `inactive` into the case folder.